FreshBGN/s-icon-master/README.md

 ![Alt Text](https://i.imgur.com/rOikujI.png)

 If you're still worried, please check the source code yourself before downloading and compile your own Binary from it in Visual Studio.
+I have removed the DLL from the source so you can download it without any virus warnings, though I can't do the same for the Release because the program requires the DLL to run.
 <br>
 <br>
 <br>